 Want to know your type?
 For fear of Ms. Michaels (have you SEEN her?) and her legal team, I am not going to post her quiz although I certainly can’t stop you from, say, going to Barnes & Noble and plopping unceremoniously on the floor for half an hour in front of the Fitness Section.
 Just remember to bring a pen & paper.
 They frown on writing in the books.
 Not that I know this from experience.
 Ahem.

 Or if you prefer Internet tests, I found this one which is not quite the same but gives the general idea.
 There are plenty of other Internet tests but they all cost money.
 And because my skepticism is squealing like a stuck pig (a misfortune I have actually had the displeasure of witnessing), here is an interesting rebuttal to the metabolic typing quizzes.

 Anybody tried this?
+What kind of oxidizer are you?
 Am I clouded by dreams of air-brushed abs?
 Or is there a grain of truth to all this?
 Nothing intelligent to add?
 Hit me up with YOUR best oxygen-bar pick-up line!